How Much Does an Online Survey Cost?

 Depending on the audience and length of the survey, results can be delivered in as days.
 However, these fast results comes with a higher price tag.
 It is best to plan to plan at least two weeks ahead of time before you need survey results.

-Category 5: Analysis and Reporting
+Category 6: Analysis and Reporting

 The final stage of the online survey budgeting reserves dollars for analysis and reporting.
+Reports detail the findings of the survey, and are a valuable tool you can reference repeatedly to improve your business.

-This can range from a simple one-page infographic to a comprehensive report.
+This can range from a simple one-page infographic to a comprehensive report

 A comprehensive market research report often includes: